nwrxi/DiscordBotVideoGen/README.md

 ## Environment Setup

-It's recommended to create separate Conda environments for the Discord bot and SadTalker to manage dependencies efficiently.
+It's required to create separate Conda environments for the Discord bot and SadTalker.

 ### 1. Discord Bot Environment